Paydayzcool/-P-Repository/Pre-test/Readme.txt

 5 - Mouse Hunt (Difficult)
 6 - Keeping Secrets (Very difficult)

+To submit files, go into the problem's directory, click and drag your submission into the window.
 Submissions will be assessed on Monday next week.

 Good luck!